lkyam127/CSS_26-27_3B_HW/README.md

 The link of this website is public and valid until 01-09-2027, but the pages and files will be kept permanently.
 You are welcomed to request an alternative link.

+There are 8 themes you can choose.
+It’s dark mode friendly all the time.

+---

+## 🟡 Known issues
+1. Switching frequently between multiple dates with image uploaded may cause lagging.
+2. Limit to conditions, sources of other Chinese class cannot be provided for the time being.